 - Do remember the words of the great Jedi Master Yodi in your assistance; “Greatest teacher failure is.”

 - During “free time” we ask that your child be allowed to play without direction.
-If you stay into the public play period, we encourage you to be absent, or at least remain in the background.
+If you stay into the public play period, we encourage you to be absent, or you must remain in the Parent Area (occasional walkthroughs are always okay).
 Remember adult presence also affects the play of other children.
 FYI staff is trained on how to not interfere with child driven play.
 Plus, they get so used to staff that staff are often in the background to them.